|

 location of the first discount / big box store in Lansing.
 I do not

 others we have today.
-That lasted for a short time and then the
+That lasted for a short time and then, I

-plant I believe was occupied by a drop forge, of which we had several in
+believe the plant was occupied by a drop forge, of which we had several

-Lansing supporting Oldsmobile.
-It now is multiple companies in what
+in Lansing supporting Oldsmobile.
+It now houses multiple companies in what

 is called the Mid-Michigan Industrial Center.